A Simplicial Approach to Stratified Homotopy Theory: Toward a theorem of Miller

 and

 Now, let $\Delta^{J_0}=[p_0,\dots,p_n]$ be a non-degenerate simplex of $N(P)$.
 We know that $\OSk(\Delta^{J_0})$ is the colimit of its non-degenerate simplices, but those are of the form $[p_i]$ and $[p_i,p_{i+1}]$.
-Using the same argument as in the proof of Proposition \ref{DiagramFibration}, we get that $f$ induces weak-equivalences
+Using the same argument as in the proof of Proposition \ref{DiagramFibration}, we get that $f$ induces weak equivalences